Updated June 3, 2023

-When you access your phpMyAdmin page and login through the username and password as defined by any user who operates it then, you will find a list of databases created within the server on the left menu.
-You just need to select the particular database which you want to export with schemas and then click on it.
+When you access your phpMyAdmin page and log in through the username and password defined by any user who operates it, you will find a list of databases created within the server on the left menu.
+You must first choose the database that you wish to export with schemas and then click on it.

-After clicking on a particular database, you will see the tables present on that database, and on the top menu, different options are presented for the user to perform different tasks.
-From this top menu, see the Export option and click on it simply.
+After clicking on a particular database, you will see the tables.
+On the top menu, different options are presented for the user to perform other tasks.
+From this top menu, see the Export option and click on it.

 3. Choose the XML option from the Format dropdown to export the database or table.

 You will see export options by default.
-SQL format exists, but you need to choose XML format from the dropdown selection.
+SQL format exists, but you must choose XML format from the dropdown selection.

 4. Select Custom – display all options from the options Export Method.

-On the export page, you can view there are two options for the type of export.
+On the export page, you can view two options for the export type.
 Those are either a Quick Method with minimal options or a Custom Method, which displays all options possible.
 So, choose the custom method and move further.

-Here, you can also choose the specific tables for which you want to export schemas and remove others by unchecking the table names.
+You can also choose the tables to export schemas and remove others by unchecking the table names.

 5. From the section of the Data dump options, uncheck Export Contents.

-Finally, setting all just click the Go button to export schemas from the database, and a .xml file will be downloaded as.
+Finally, setting all, click the Go button to export schemas from the database, and a .xml file will be downloaded.

-When you open the file on your browser, you will see only the table schemas of the database exported.
+When you open the file in your browser, you will only see the database’s exported table structures.

-MySQL Export Schema feature is obtainable for DB2 for LUW, H2, Derby, Exasol, MariaDB, Informix, SQL, Mimer, SQL Server, Redshift, Snowflake, NuoDB, MySQL, Oracle, SQLite, PostgreSQL, Vertica, and Sybase ASE.
-MySQL supports exporting database schema with diverse options in an easy and quick manner to either an Oracle Database Cloud storage or a secure FTP.
+MySQL Export Schema feature is obtainable for DB2 for LUW, H2, Derby, Exasol, MariaDB, Informix, SQL, Mimer, SQL Server, Redshift, Snowflake, NuoDB, MySQL, Oracle, SQLite, PostgreSQL, Vertica, Sybase ASE.
+MySQL supports exporting database schema with diverse options easily and quickly to an Oracle Database Cloud storage or a secure FTP.